KennyVandenberghe/csvtojson/README.md

+## CSV TO JSON

+Clone this repo or download the project as a zip (and unzip it).
+Go to the project with the command line to get started.

 ## Getting started

 First, you'll need to start your server.
 You do this by running `npm install` followed by `npm start` in the root of your project.